-Announces in an email to one or more 802.11 reflectors the availability of the draft.
+Announces in an email, to one or more 802.11 reflectors, the availability of the draft.

 Access to Drafts

 Drafts are accessible from the 802.11 website members’ area.
 These drafts are accessible to anybody who is an active member of 802.11 (see Operations Manual for definition of “active”).
-The drafts are removed once the standards board approves publication of a project.
+The drafts are removed once the Standards Board approves publication of a project.

-Drafts accessible from the 802.11 website are also accessible to all attendees at an 802.11 session using a local file-server.
+Drafts accessible from the 802.11 website are also accessible to all attendees at an 802.11 session, using a local file-server.

 As the editor of a draft, you may be asked to provide copies of the draft.
 Providing copies of the draft, except for the purpose of standards development is not allowed.
 If in doubt, route any such requests to the WG vice chair.